aleksyprok/nuclear_fusion_2024_code/README.md

 ### Step 5: Create output directories

 Create the file structure for LOCUST to output its files to.
-Your file strcuture needs to be:
+Your file structure needs to be:
 - `~/locust.STEP/Outputfiles`
 - `~/locust.STEP/InputFiles`
 - `~/locust.STEP/CacheFiles`

-I reccommend Using symbolic links to ensure you files are saved in e.g. `/rds/project/iris_vol2/rds-ukaea-ap001/` as you only have a limited amount of space in your home drive.
+I recommend using symbolic links to ensure you files are saved in e.g. `/rds/project/iris_vol2/rds-ukaea-ap001/` as you only have a limited amount of space in your home drive.

 ### Step 6: Compile the code.

 Navigate to `nuclear_fusion_2024_code/shell_scripts/compile.sh`.
 Edit the the file and ensure `device="csd3"` (assuming you are running the code on CSD3).
-Then create a session onthe GPU nodes with e.g.:
+Then create a session on a GPU node with e.g.:
 ```
 sintr -t 36:0:0 -N1 -A UKAEA-AP001-GPU -p ampere --qos=INTR --gres=gpu:1
 ```